RJDP05/Hotel-Reservation/README.md

 4. Submit a Pull Request

 ## 📜 License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.
+Feel free to use and modify it.

 ---
 🚀 Happy Coding!
 Feel free to reach out if you have any questions.